 Montana State University College of Nursing assumes the responsibility through its baccalaureate program to prepare persons for beginning positions in professional nursing.
 Graduates of the baccalaureate program have the knowledge, skills, and competencies necessary for assuming responsibility for practicing professional nursing in any health care agency.
 The master's degree program prepares graduates for leadership positions in professional nursing with special emphasis in identifying and meeting the health needs of persons in rural areas.
-Applicants to the graduate program choose either the rural family nurse practitioner or nursing administration option.
 The educational and research programs of the College of Nursing are responsive to the evolving health needs of the people of Montana and the nation.
 Nursing education and nursing research enhance nursing practice as knowledge is advanced and social values change.
 The faculty of Montana State University College of Nursing accepts responsibility to serve as leaders in nursing; to educate knowledgeable, skilled, competent persons in nursing; to generate knowledge through research; to disseminate knowledge through scholarly writing and presentations; and to serve the community by providing expert consultation and education as well as leadership regarding health care issues.